ageorgios/homebridge-tasmota-mqtt-motor/README.md

 # homebridge-tasmota-mqtt-motor

-This is a plugin for [homebridge](https://github.com/nfarina/homebridge)
+This is a plugin for [homebridge](https://github.com/nfarina/homebridge) to interface with [Tasmota Firmware](https://github.com/arendst/Sonoff-Tasmota)

 Uses HTTP for sending commands and MQTT for listening for button presses and updating state